compmem/smile/docs/grating.rst

             self._prev_std_dev = self.std_dev
         self._update()

-    #Updates the drawling of the textures on screen
+    '''Updates the drawling of the textures on screen The function mirror repeats the mask 3 times in the top left, top right and bottom left quadrant to increase efficiency.
+Also it repeats the sin wave, created in the  _calc_color function to fill the rectangle with the sin wave based grating.'''
     def _update(self, *pargs):
         # clear (or else we get gratings all over)
         self.canvas.clear()